Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL step-by-step - Mobile app innovation.md

     -   git push -u origin --all

 **Note**: Make sure to replace the URL in the sample above with the URL to your Git repository.
-If you are logged into Windows using the same Microsoft account that you're using in Azure and Visual Studio Team Services, then the code will upload.
+If you are logged into Windows using the same Microsoft account that you're using in Azure and Azure DevOps, then the code will upload.
 If not, you may be prompted for credentials.
 If you need to create git credentials:

-1. Browse to the **Code** tab in your Team Services project
+1. Browse to the **Code** tab in your Azure DevOps project

 2. Select the **Clone** button in the upper right hand corner of the code page